 Unit 8: Methodology

 Module 1 – Second Language Acquisition Theory – behaviourism versus cognitivism – the natural approach – the lexical approach – more recent approaches and views on the teaching-learning relationship

 Module 1 – factors that contribute to teacher demotivation – a basis for professional progress – peer training – sources of valuable feedback – meetings as a forum for sharing reflections and further development – practical ideas for moving forward as a teacher: practical case

 Module 1 – English as an international language – English in the country you wish to teach and research project – standard English and varieties of English – teaching language and culture – teaching in monolingual and multilingual classes – implications for teaching: practical cases

-NB The 390 Hour Diploma is the same as the 350 Hour Diploma plus a teaching practice.
+NB The 390 Hour Diploma is the same as the 350 Hour Diploma plus teaching practice/video submission.